 Start your adventure by downloading the First Story app (available on Google Play and the App Store).
-Developed at the Native Canadian Centre of Toronto, the app has an interactive map featuring original stories, photographs, archival documents and audio and video clips that illuminate the evolving Indigenous history of the Toronto area.
+Developed at the Native Canadian Centre of Toronto, the app has an interactive map featuring original stories, photographs, archival documents, and audio and video clips that illuminate the evolving Indigenous history of the Toronto area.

 Tour the Art Gallery of Ontario

-From there, it’s an easy walk to the Art Gallery of Ontario for a tour of the many works from the First Peoples of North America, as well as global Indigenous Art from Africa, Australia and the Torres Strait Islands.
+From there, it’s a scenic walk to the Art Gallery of Ontario for a tour of the many works from the First Peoples of North America, as well as global Indigenous art from Africa, Australia and the Torres Strait Islands.

-Not too far from the downtown core, you’ll find the Toronto Inukshuk Park, home to one of the world’s largest Inukshuk sculptures.
-Measuring 30 feet tall and 15 feet wide, the piece was crafted by Inuk artist, Kellypalik Qimirpik using over 50 tonnes of mountain rose granite.
+Measuring 9 m (30 ft) tall and 4.5 m (15 ft) wide, the piece was crafted by Inuk artist, Kellypalik Qimirpik, using over 50 tonnes of mountain rose granite.
 Its lakeside locale makes it a perfect area for strolling and taking in the views.

-Shop for one-of-a-kind artisan souvenirs
+Shop for one-of-a-kind artisan crafts

-If you’re souvenir hunting, the Native Canadian Centre of Toronto’s Cedar Basket Gift Store sells a range of pieces designed by Indigenous artisans.
+If you’re souvenir hunting, the Native Canadian Centre of Toronto’s Cedar Basket Gift Shop sells a range of pieces designed by Indigenous artisans.
 While there, be sure to browse the art collection on the walls of the centre.

-Learn the history of Indigenous footwear
+Learn about Indigenous footwear

-A short walk along Bloor Street from there, you’ll find the Bata Shoe Museum which houses handcrafted works of historical and cultural significance including an extensive collection of Indigenous footwear.
+A short walk along Bloor Street from there, you’ll find the Bata Shoe Museum, which houses handcrafted works of historical and cultural significance, including an extensive collection of Indigenous footwear.